GenericMappingTools/pygmt/CONTRIBUTING.md

 * Submitting bug reports and feature requests
 * Writing tutorials or examples
 * Improvements to the documentation
-* Writing code which can be incorporated into project for everyone to use.
+* Writing code which can be incorporated into project for everyone to use

 If you get stuck at
 any point you can create an